apollographql/docs/src/content/graphos/metrics/notifications/daily-reports.md

 ---
 title: Daily reports from Apollo Studio
+description: Learn how to act on daily summaries of your graph's activity
 ---

 You can [configure GraphOS](./notification-setup/) to send your team a daily summary of your graph's activity over the last 24 hours: